 - Maintenance coverage for all equipment, even from multiple OEMs

-In most instances, a third-party maintenance providers are more flexible and responsive than the OEM representatives.
+In most instances, TPM providers are more flexible and responsive than the OEM representatives.

 What Are Your Options When Your Equipment Warranty Runs Out?